sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

 == The SAGE Mathematics Foundation ==

-There is already a [http://thesagefoundation.org/ SAGE foundation].
-Their website (especially the financial section) is interesting.
+There is already something called [http://thesagefoundation.org/ The SAGE foundation] in New Jersey.
+The financial section of their website is interesting, since they post several relevant IRS documents.

 == Mission Statement ==

  * Whatever this turns out to be (there will be lots of discussion at SD2), here are some questions which hopefully this statement will help answer:
-   * Why does the SAGE Foundation exist?
+   * Why does the SAGE Mathematics Foundation exist?
 What is the purpose of SAGE?
    * What is the Foundation going to do to achieve this purpose?
    * What are our guiding principles?